 Once you have conferred with your team and answered these questions, it is time to consider the business landscape and who your ideal clients are.
 Then, determine what makes your offer different, and commit to providing this difference each time in the way that best suits your prospects.

 How will the introduction of your new CRM software impact your team?
 Speak with those whose job responsibilities will be affected by your new solution, and look for any past experience with such platforms for their impression of different options.

 You will also need to identify those team members who will be using the software to collaborate and be sure that everyone understands their particular roles.
-It is also helpful to determine the goals that each department should strive toward, and identify the key performance indicators that will help measure their progress.
+It is also helpful to determine the goals each department should strive toward and identify the key performance indicators to help measure their progress.

-Determine how different contacts will be divided within your CRM, and establish a policy of collecting all the information you need from a contact that is going to be included.
-You should also strongly consider mapping out your sales processes for each of your services so it is easier to manage your brewing business.
+Determine how different contacts will be divided within your CRM.
+Then, establish a policy of collecting all the information you need from a contact that will be included.
+You should also strongly consider mapping out your sales processes for each service so it is easier to manage your brewing business.

-It is also a good idea to keep your software requirements in mind when selecting your CRM, as you will want to select a title that plays nicely with your existing solution.
+It is also a good idea to keep your software requirements in mind when selecting your CRM.
+You will want to select a title that fits your existing solution.
 Is your chosen email platform Outlook?
 Make sure to find a CRM that integrates with it for optimal benefits.

 WheelHouse IT is here to help you with these considerations and more.
 To learn what we can do to assist your customer relationship management through IT solutions or any other of your business processes, reach out to us at (877) 771-2384.